George Stoney, photo courtesy David Bagnall

 Fur-lined Foxhole, The (1964) for the Adult Education

-Association as part of the Metropolis: Creator or Destroyer? series
+Association as part of NET's Metropolis: Creator or Destroyer? series

 Critical Decades, The (1965) for the American Heart